Poetry in the World

 The Spontaneous Poetry Booth has been featured at festivals, events, and hospitals.
 An adapted version of the booth, specific to healthcare, is called Rx for Poetry.

-As a part of the King Street pilot project, PLANT architects took my poem “The City” and placed it right on the street.
-The letters were a foot high which meant that reading the poem became a physical act of walking back and forth.
+Recently, PLANT architects took my poem “The City” and painted it on King Street in downtown Toronto.
+In “Asphalt Poetry” the letters are a foot high and the poem itself is 30 metres wide.
+Reading this poem becomes a physical act of walking back and forth along a city block.

-With my book The More, artist Yaara Eshet used my poems as inspiration to create works of art which were featured together in an exhibition at the Miles Nadal Jewish Community Centre.
+Artist Yaara Eshet took 15 poems from my book, The More, and created a series of illustrations.
+The poems and images were featured together in the exhibition.
+Hello, Other Moon at the Miles Nadal Jewish Community Centre.
 Filmmaker Midi Onodera used the poem “Grief Without Fantasy” to inspire a short which was an official selection at the Toronto Urban Film Festival.